Secure CheckoutPersonal information is secured with SSL technology.

 Michael Yaszemski, PhD, MD Professor of Orthopaedics and Bioengineering & Director of the Tissue Engineering and Biomaterials Laboratory, Mayo Clinic Dr. Yaszemski is a Professor of Orthopaedics and Bioengineering at the Mayo Clinic, and the Director of the Tissue Engineering and Biomaterials Laboratory.
 His clinical practice encompasses spinal surgery and sacropelvic tumor surgery.
 His research interests are in the synthesis and characterization of novel degradable polymers for use in bone regeneration, spinal cord regeneration via tissue engineering strategies, and controlled local drug delivery to musculoskeletal tumors.

-Professor of Orthopaedics and Bioengineering and Director of the Tissue Engineering and Biomaterials Laboratory, Mayo Clinic, USA
+Professor of Orthopedics and Bioengineering and Director of the Tissue Engineering and Biomaterials Laboratory, Mayo Clinic, USA